 DetectX warns you when 3rd party applications, processes or files are added or removed to crucial areas of your mac that may impact performance.
 The Inspector runs automatically on launch and whenever you manually use the ‘Record’ function in the Inspector View.

-Tip: We recommend adding DetectX to your Login Items so that the Inspector runs automatically on log in.
-It is also possible to set up regular scheduled runs of the Inspector using AppleScript, Automator or OS X’s Calendar.app (see the supplied User Guide for more information).
+Tip: Add DetectX to your Login Items so that the Inspector runs automatically on log in.
+It is also possible to set up regular scheduled runs of the Inspector using AppleScript, Automator or macOS’s Calendar.app (see the supplied User Guide for more information).